This page is a labor of love, dedicated to Belka, Valeska

 knuckle bones where the dog can access the spongy bone and eat it, rib

-bones, pork neck bones, beef tail bones, etc. The hard shank bones from
+bones, pork neck bones, beef tail bones, etc. Pork necks and beef tails

-cows, or the shanks cut into ringlets, are not used.
-The typical cow leg
+shank bones from cows, or the shanks cut into ringlets, are not used.
+The

-shank bones are hard, tend to break teeth, and are of very little use for
+typical cow leg shank bones are hard, tend to break teeth, and are of very

-either gnawing/tooth cleaning or for calcium consumption because most dogs
+little use for either gnawing/tooth cleaning or for calcium consumption

 ODDS-N-ENDS---OTHER SUPPLEMENTS--The necessity of the following will depend on the diet itself.